Leah’s newest book, The Turquoise Bee and Other Love Poems, is now available!

 This anthology will help readers gain a deeper understanding of the Fukushima nuclear disaster from a humanistic rather than technological or political perspective, while at the same time, enhancing their appreciation of contemporary Japanese poetry.

-The Turquoise Bee and Other Love Poems will be available August 9, 2014 from Finishing Line Press.
+The Turquoise Bee and Other Love Poems is available from Finishing Line Press.